nginxinc/nginx-azure-workshops/labs/lab5/readme.md

         }
     ```

     Submit your Nginx Configuration.

-### Test Nginx for Azure to NIC Headless

 1. Open Chrome to http://cafe.example.com/coffee, and hit refresh several times.
 Inspect the page with Dev Tools, you should see the updated Header value = `aks2_nic_headless`.
 Notice the `Ingress Controller IP` address is the same as your NIC Pod.
 Watch your Nginx Ingress Dashboard on AKS2, you will see traffic on all three coffee pods.

     *Optional:*  Fire up a loadtest with WRK again, modify your Upstream Selected Filter in Azure Monitor and add `aks2_nic_headless`.
 All the traffic should be going there.

     **Advanced Deep Dive Exercise:** If you `SCALE UP` the number of Nginx Ingress Pods, the Nginx Ingress Headless Service will represent all of the NIC Replicas.
 As the Nginx for Azure Resolver is set to re-query every 10 seconds, it should pick up this change in the Nginx Headless Endpoints list quickly.
 Using the A records from Kube-DNS, Nginx for Azure will update its `aks2_nic_headless` Upstream list, and load balance traffic to ALL the NIC Replicas.
 You can see the Upstreams List in Azure Monitoring.

     Give it a try:

 1. Scale UP the number of Nginx Ingress Controllers running to 3: